bitrise-io/devcenter/_articles/en/reviews/ship-add-on.md

    Make sure you choose the files appropriate for the export method you used to create the .ipa file.
 For example, if your .ipa was exported using the `app-store` method, choose an App Store provisioning profile and a Distribution certificate (code signing identity).

+When you're done, you can go back to the app's home page in Ship, and click **Publish**.

 ### Publishing an app for Android

 On the **Android Settings** section of the **Settings page**, you can: